(This piece was posted, in different form in March 2016)

 Unfortunately, Hankey’s scenario is not based much knowledge about how CIA personnel actually carried out political assassinations in the 1960s.
-They didn’t rely on the up and coming oil man from Houston for gunplay.
-G. H.W.
-Bush is nowhere near expert enough in firearms to be entrusted with such a task.
+They certainly didn’t rely on an up and coming oil man from Houston for gunplay.
 The elder Bush did other service to the agency, including serving as director for one year in 1976, when the CIA was under investigation for a possible role.
 Bush covered up but he did not supervise gunmen.

 For more on the many problems with the “Bush did it” theory, see Jim DiEugenio’s review of Russ Bakers’ Family of Secrets.